ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 ## Create Design-System Binding

-Each SchemaEditor receives an `widgets` object containing all HTML components and the plugins that should be used for rendering and validation.
+Each UIGenerator receives an `widgets` object containing all HTML components and the plugins that should be used for rendering and validation.

 Create a complete custom binding or only `import` the components you need and optimize your bundle size!